Are you wondering if Turkey is safe for tourists? We have the answer to that question (and more!) in this guide to crime and safety in Türkiye.

 The vast majority of visitors experience no problems while traveling in Turkey.

-However, it’s always a good idea to take some basic safety precautions, such as keeping your valuables hidden and being aware of your surroundings.
+However, taking some basic safety precautions, such as keeping your valuables hidden and being aware of your surroundings, is always a good idea.
 If you do find yourself in a situation where you are being harassed or threatened, don’t be afraid to speak up or ask for help from the police or security guards.

 Other Saftey Issues In Türkiye